designforcontext/aac_review_tool/data/cookbook/Where-will-we-host-AAC-created-vocabularies.md

 ---
+title: Where should AAC-created vocabularies be hosted?
 priority: 3
-category: triplestore
-todo: true
+category: Triplestores, RDF, and Inferencing
 ---

 ### Problem Statement:

-As part of the AAC work, we're going to be creating a series of LOD URIs to describe AAC-specific concepts.
+As part of the AAC work, we may create a collection of LOD URIs to describe AAC-specific concepts.
 At what URL will these be hosted, and how will they be documented?

 ### Best Practice: